sinagh72/amd-prediction/README.md

 By using sequential visits (historical data) of a patient, we want to develop models that can predict whether or not a patient will develop AMD.
 For each of the historical data from 3, 6, 9, 12, 15, 18, 21 months, a model is trained using both LSTM and Transformers.

 ## Data Preprocessing
 The data is initially indexed with fold numbers from 1 to 10.
 We used a five-fold CV.
+To convert 10 to 5:
+1. two consequtive folds are merged
-To convert 10 to 5, folds with the same raminder by 5 are put in the same fold.
+2. folds with the same remainder of fold number by 5 are merged (remainder by 5)
 ### Padding
 1. pre padding
 2. post padding